 When Roderick first announced his candidacy on April 5, he provided the local press with an introductory interview in which he revealed a campaign platform abundant with general policy proposals clearly designed to appeal to classically progressive Seattle voters.
 Unfortunately, that interview was also pungent with suspiciously purple prose.
 Exemplifying Roderick’s flowery municipal vision was the following choice rhetorical nugget:

 “A nascent urbanist supercity is right behind the gauze, and we just need to pull the curtain back.”

-Such rancid rhetoric reminds this local pundit of the “world-class city” visions of Seattle City Councilcritters of recent years — such as now-toxic tunnel-supporting folks like Jean Godden, Tom Rasmussen, and Sally Clark.
-More recently, at a Position 8 candidates’ forum in Georgetown on May 14, Roderick revealed something rather significant while answering a random question from the audience: He supports yet another corporate welfare sports stadium in Seattle.
+Such rancid rhetoric reminds this local pundit pungently of the “world-class city” visions of Seattle City Councilcritters of recent years — such as now-toxic tunnel-supporting folks like Jean Godden, Tom Rasmussen, and Sally Clark.
+More recently, at a Position 8 candidates’ forum in Georgetown on May 14, Roderick revealed something rather significant while answering a random question from the audience: he supports yet another corporate welfare sports stadium in Seattle.
 Caveat emptor, indeed.

 Who’s Roderick running against?
 First and foremost, he’s challenging the supremely execrable incumbent Tim Burgess, who’s long been notorious among local social justice activists as the most conservative current council member and a frequent friend of all things upscale — and thus a frequent enemy of local economic justice.